cosmic-knowledge/docs/docs/terminology.md

 ### Plugins

-Plugins change functionality for a specific interface.
+Plugins add functionality for a specific interface.
+Each interface corresponds to a _concept_, which is its _kind_.

 Often, plugins for different interfaces of quazipanacea need to be written to fully implement the desired behavior.